hbsardhara09/node-rake-v2/README.md

 The `options` param is an object that allows to pass custom params to generate method.
 Options:

 - `stopwords`: Optional.
 An `array` containing a custom stopwords list.
 By default, the method uses a stopwords list which comes along (take a look at [Stopwords source](#stopwords-source)).

+- `removeDuplicates`: Optional.
+A `flag` to remove duplicate values.
+By default, the method return duplicate keywords but if this flag is true then it will remove duplicate values and return keywords in lowercase.

 ```javascript
 rake.addStopWords(stopwords);